 If that name sounds familiar to you, it’s because Mermaid Adventures is a great RPG for kids by Third Eye Games.
 Check out this review I wrote in January 2013.
 Mermaid Adventures was also recently nominated for an ENnie award, one of the most prestigious awards in gaming.

 With all of that being said, I received permission from Eloy Lasanta, the game’s author, to use Mermaid Adventures as the inspiration for the first add-on track of Monster Kart Mayhem.
-The world of Mermaid Adventures … Continue reading
+The world of Mermaid Adventures actually worked out very well for the game: in the core book, we discover that the residents of Atlantis …

 Publisher: Third Eye Games